 \subsection{Unitary gauge}

-There are other possible semi-classical approximations one can consider.
+There are other possible semi-classical approximations that can be considered.
 We have 4 independent field degrees of freedom, namely the two transverse degrees of freedom of the vector potential and the two (real) degrees of freedom of the scalar field, and any of these or combinations thereof could in principle be assumed classical.
 Here, we will consider two different semi-classical approximations.
 One where the amplitude of the scalar field is assumed classical and another one where all degrees of freedom but the amplitude are assumed classical.
 While we could consider these approximations using the Bohmian formulation in terms of the Coulomb gauge, it is more elegant to consider it in a different yet equivalent formulation which can be obtained by imposing the unitary gauge.
 As in the case of the Coulomb gauge no consistency problems arise.